jamalahmedmaaz/osj-code/april-2012/article.md

 The semantics of eagerly-evaluated languages are probably second nature to most of the people reading this article.
-It is worth then, taking a detailed look at exactly how evaluation in a language like Java works so we can this evaluation model at the front of our minds.
+It is worth then, taking a detailed look at exactly how evaluation in a language like Java works so we can have this evaluation model at the front of our minds.

 Consider this snippet of Java code: